PeridotFinance/peridot-config/README.md

-# Compound Config
+# Peridot Config

-This repository contains all configuration for the Compound Protocol on Ethereum.
-Projects wishing to interact with Compound contracts will be able to find contract addresses, ABIs and interfaces for the core Compound contracts in this repo.
+This repository contains all configuration for the Peridot Protocol.
+Projects wishing to interact with Peridot contracts will be able to find contract addresses, ABIs and interfaces for the core Lend & Borrow contracts in this repo.

 ## Getting Started